leonkenyaga/CRUD-With-Python/README.md

                "string"
     ]
 }

 Fetch user's data (latest posting) on http://localhost:5000/getUser

-# You have to post before fetching otherwise will return error
+Note: You have to post before fetching otherwise will return error